mloubout/SegyIO.jl/README.md

 SegyIO is implemented for POSIX systems.
 For Cloud storage, use [CloudSegyIO.jl](https://github.com/slimgroup/CloudSegyIO.jl), the Cloud storage extension of SegyIO.

 A minimal Python implementation of the core reader and writer is available in the `python/` directory.
+Tests for this version run on GitHub Actions with coverage reporting via Codecov.